mead-ml/mead-baseline/docs/addons.md

-## Extending Baseline and MEAD
+## Extending MEAD

-Baseline provides a simple extension process made up of registering handlers for some aspect of training using a python decorator.
+MEAD provides a simple extension process made up of registering handlers for some aspect of training using a python decorator.
 There are hooks for overriding many of the functionalities inside of Baseline without a lot of hassle.

 These extensions can be used programmatically if you are not using MEAD at all.
 In that case, use `mead.tasks` as a reference for how you can orchestrate the code.